First Visiting Fulbright Scholar-in-Residence

 Libby Sullivan| September 9, 2024

 New York Tech is hosting its first Fulbright Scholar-in-Residence on the Long Island campus this academic year.
-Fidelis Ndambuki Kilonzo, Ph.D.,a Fulbright Scholar-in-Residence from Kenya, will conduct research, assist in curriculum development, guest lecture, and conduct workshop seminars, among other responsibilities in the College of Engineering and Computing Sciences during the 2024-2025 academic year.
+Fidelis Ndambuki Kilonzo, Ph.D., a Fulbright Scholar-in-Residence from Kenya, will conduct research, assist in curriculum development, guest lecture, and conduct workshop seminars, among other responsibilities in the College of Engineering and Computing Sciences during the 2024-2025 academic year.
 Kilonzo—a senior lecturer and executive dean of the School of Engineering and Architecture at Kenyatta University, a public research university whose main campus is in Nairobi, Kenya—was selected for the award by the Fulbright Foreign Scholarship Board.

-“We are deeply honored to welcome Fidelis Ndambuki Kilonzo as our first Fulbright Scholar-in-Residence at New York Institute of Technology,” says Dean Babak D. Beheshti, Ph.D.
+“We are deeply honored to welcome Fidelis Ndambuki Kilonzo as the first Fulbright Scholar-in-Residence at New York Institute of Technology,” says Dean Babak D. Beheshti, Ph.D.
 “His expertise in environmental changes on water resources will not only enhance our academic community but also contribute significantly to our internationalization efforts and broaden the global perspectives of our students and faculty.”

 Kilonzo brings to New York Tech nearly 30 years of experience in engineering, education, and leadership.
 Among his many accomplishments are having been a member of the Institution of Engineers of Kenya’s Policy, Research, and Advocacy committee, serving on the board of the Global Tourism Resilience and Crisis Management Centre for Eastern Africa, and as a management board member of the Kenya Education Network.
 He is also on the steering committee of the Stanford University Byers Center’s East Africa Biodesign program.
 Kilonzo’s research focus and interests include climate change, appropriate environmental technology transfer, low-cost tech innovations, sustainable food systems, water and waste management, and hydrological and groundwater modeling.